MicrosoftDocs/openapi-docs/OpenAPI/kiota/install.md

 ![](images/community/rest-api-client-generator/custom-tool-experience.png)

-If you already have an OpenAPI specifications file in the project then you can also generate code using Kiota by right clicking on the file then selecting **REST API Client Generator -> Generate with Microsoft Kiota**
+If you already have a OpenAPI specifications file in the project, then you can also generate code using Kiota by right clicking on the file then selecting **REST API Client Generator -> Generate with Microsoft Kiota**

 ![](images/community/rest-api-client-generator/generate-from-existing.png)